Hashim332/Ticker-Dashboard/README.md

 ## Project Overview

 Ticker Dashboard is a web-only application for tracking and visualizing real-time stock data.
-Users can browse live quotes, interactive charts, and manage custom watchlists—all without installing or building locally.
+Users can browse type in a stock ticker and add it to their dashboard.

 ## Live Demo